SMALL BUSINESS RELIEF TRACKER

 Harlem Fashion Row, a social company for multicultural designers, has launched the ICON 360 Grant for fashion designers.

-Hello Alice, an online platform for small businesses has Business for All Grants available for those impacted by COVID-19.
+Hello Alice, an online platform for small businesses has Business for All Grants available up to $50,000 for those impacted by COVID-19.
+Applications are rolling.

 Hennessy, a beverage company launched the Unfinished business Minority Grant for minority businesses in the U.S.